 However, with the preponderance of adult leagues and private sports leagues for children, including AAU or Olympic Development programs, there may be causes of action against private entities as well.
 Suits against schools or government entities have unique requirements and may be subject to claims of immunity depending on your jurisdiction.

-Any adult injured by another’s negligence can file a claim for damages.
+Any adult injured by another’s negligence can file a claim for damages for the personal injury.
 In the case of a juvenile who is injured either in a school-related or private sports league, the suit would have to be brought on their behalf by a parent or guardian.
-If you suspect your child’s injury is a result of the negligence of a coach, contact a personal injury attorney to find out what action can be taken to receive just compensation for your child’s injury.
+If you suspect your child’s injury is a result of the negligence of a coach, contact a personal injury attorney from a reputed law firm to find out what action can be taken to receive just compensation for your child’s injury.

 One of the biggest barriers in any claim for sports-related damages is the idea of consent.
 Prior to participating in athletic leagues, participants (or the participant’s parents or guardians) often will have to sign waivers as a condition of participation.
 These waivers generally cover “risks inherent to the sport”.
 This means that while playing certain sports, there may be a risk of injury consistent with the very nature of that sport.
 These injuries may include such things as a baseball player being struck by a batted ball or a track athlete injuring a hamstring while running.